r-c-f/waynergy/README.md

 The latest version of wlroots has an issue where discrete axis events are accumulated rather than sent directly; to correct for this the discrete parameter is now a multiple of `120` rather than `1`.
-For sway users, `wlr/wheel_mult_sway` is enabled by default and should set the proper default based on the version of sway detected; otherwise, `wlr/wheel_mult` may be used for manual configuration.
+For sway or wayfire users on Linux this is automatically detected and worked around; otherwise, the `wlr/wheel_mult` configuration option may be used.

 ## Acknowledgements
 I would like to thank